-ANZIC IODP Legacy Analytical Funding (AILAF) NOW OPEN
+ANZIC IODP Legacy Analytical Funding (AILAF)

 Members of the Australian and New Zealand International Ocean Discovery Program Consortium (ANZIC) have the opportunity to apply for grants of up to $20,000 (or $30,000 if leveraged) to support studies of legacy scientific ocean drilling (DSDP, ODP, IODP) material and/or data, through the ANZIC IODP Legacy Analytical Funding (AILAF) program.